-WINNIPEG, June 4 (MarketsFarm) – Intercontinental Exchange (ICE) Futures canola contracts were higher on Thursday, carrying on strength from earlier in the week.
+WINNIPEG, June 29 (MarketsFarm) – Intercontinental Exchange (ICE) Futures canola contracts were higher at Monday’s close, after trading lower for most of the past week.

-A slight dip in the Canadian dollar was supportive of canola values.
-The loonie was under 74 United States cents at midday for the first time in two days.
+Weakness in the Canadian dollar also stoked gains for canola prices.
+The loonie was under 73 United States cents for most of the day.

-SOYBEAN futures at the Chicago Board of Trade (CBOT) were higher on Thursday, boosted by strong export demand.
+SOYBEAN futures at the Chicago Board of Trade (CBOT) were higher on Friday, after consecutive losses last week.

 Last week, 11.9 million bushels of soybeans were shipped, according to the weekly export inspections report from the United States Department of Agriculture (USDA).
 That was higher than the previous week, but down 55 per cent compared to the same week last year.

 Marketing year-to-date soybean shipments total 1.352 billion bushels, which is over 80 per cent of the USDA’s forecast.